King007t/dc_tribe_manager/README.md

 ## Requirements
 You need NodeJS and NPM installed.

-This bot is meant for usage with CrossArkChat (https://github.com/spikeydragoon/Cross-Ark-Chat.git) by allowing the tribe leaders to give the access role for the discord tribe chat to any user without requirering to ask an administrator.
+This bot is meant for usage with CrossArkChat (https://github.com/spikeydragoon/Cross-Ark-Chat.git) by allowing the tribe leaders to assign the access role for a discord text channel with the tribe logs to any user without requirering to ask an administrator.
 Altough it can be used otherwise, as this bots only purpose is to give a user with a leader role the ability to assign a specific role to any member with out the need of any server side permissions!

 # Installation
 1 Start by cloning the repository and installing the packages